 3. Once employees have accepted their new status, write to them to confirm they have been furloughed by using a Furlough leave confirmation letter.
 Keep this communication on record for 5 years.

 3. Submit details about which employees have been 'furloughed' and their earnings to HMRC through the online portal.
 You can claim before, during or after you process your payroll as long as your claim is submitted by the relevant claim deadline.

 The Scheme will run for 13 months from 1 March 2020 through to 31 March 2021.

 While the Scheme originally closed to new entrants on the 30 June, this is no longer the case.
 Under the CJRS extension, all employees can be placed on furlough regardless of whether they had previously been placed on furlough or not.
 Employees must, however, have been on the payroll by the 30 October to be eligible for furlough.

 From 1 July, employers will be able to recall their furloughed employees part-time (also called ‘flexible furloughing’).
 Employees will be paid their usual salary in full for the days they work.
 For the days they do not work (ie the days the employees are furloughed) they will be covered by the Scheme.

 The amount of time an employee works each week can be varied over the month, with employers varying it week by week, for example, employers may wish to have their employees come in for more time if their business suddenly picks up.

-This means that employers can recall furlough employees for any amount of time and on any pattern of work they agree on, while claiming support from the Scheme for the hours not worked by the employee.
-For example, an employer can recall an employee who usually works five days per week on a flexible basis by asking them to work three days a week.
+This means that employers can place employees on flexible fulough for any amount of time and on any pattern of work they agree on, while claiming support from the Scheme for the hours not worked by the employee.
+For example, an employer can place an employee who usually works five days per week on a flexible basis by asking them to work three days a week.
 The employee will be paid their usual salary for the three days they do work, and paid according to their furlough agreement for the two days they do not work.

 What other requirements must I consider?